 From Namche the trail heads north towards Sanasa, but just before this there is a viewpoint which provides you with your first view of Ama Dablam, Lhotse Shar, Taboche Peak, Kangtega and Thamserku.
 At Sanasa a quiet side path leaves the main trekking route to Everest Base Camp and crosses the slopes of Khumbila.
 Sherpas worship this mountain as it is the home of the patron god of the Khumbu region and is never climbed out of respect.
 You will continue on this path to the village of Phortse Thanga where we spend the night

-As you trek towards Gokyo you can feel the excitement mount as you leave the foothills and enter the tundra of the high mountains.
+Trekking towards Gokyo, the excitement mounts as one leaves the foothills and enters the tundra of the high mountains.
 Gokyo has a magical setting with its beautiful lake and jagged peaks behind.
-You will feel a great sense of achievement having reached your highest village but tomorrow offers two amazing options.

-Acclimatization day, but with options!
-As the clouds can roll in by late morning, the first option is an early ascent of Gokyo Ri (a 4 hour round trip).
-This has spectacular views of Everest, Lhotse, Nuptse, Makalu, Cholatse and Taboche Peak, to name but a few!
-The second possibility is “The Sacred Lakes” walk (a 5 hour round trip) which gains very little altitude but the views to Cho Oyo are awesome!
-Scoundrel’s Peak is an easy walk off the main trail and the views of Everest, Lhotse, Nuptse and Makalu will live with you forever.
+Exploration Day, but with options!
+As the clouds can roll in by late morning, the first option is an early ascent of Gokyo Ri (4 hour round trip).
+Spectacular views of Everest, Lhotse, Nuptse, Makalu, Cholatse and Taboche Peak, to name but a few!
+The second possibility is “The Sacred Lakes” walk (5 hour round trip) it gains very little altitude but the views are great, easy optional walk to Scoundrel’s Peak

 We believe that along with the privilege of adventure in the Himalaya comes a serious responsibility, the responsibility to protect and contribute to its ecology, cultures and its tremendous beauty.
 The “Leave No Trace” philosophy is followed to the letter and we work to minimize the environmental impact of our trips.
 We are scrupulous in our camping, cooking and sanitation practices; we limit the number of trekkers we allow to join us on our trips and the number of trips we lead in a given area.